openssl-speed, speed - test library performance

 - [zero or more test algorithms]

-If any options are given, speed tests those algorithms, otherwise all of the above are tested.
+If any options are given, speed tests those algorithms, otherwise a pre-compiled grand selection is tested.

 Copyright 2000-2018 The OpenSSL Project Authors.
 All Rights Reserved.